dnperfors/dnperfors.github.io/security/reconnaissance.md

-Here I descie some techniques I use for reconnaissance work when I play a CTF.
+Here I descrive some techniques I use for reconnaissance work when I play a CTF.
 I don't think these are the best ways of doing things, but it does work for me.

+## network enumeration

-## arp-scan
+### arp-scan

 For simply scanning all devices on a local network (i.e. a virtual network for a CTF), I use arp-scan: